- Home

 You can gain prestige to a greater or lesser extent by:

-In Track King, one of the best ways to start on the right hoof is to find a good stallion, set him up with a good mare....do a little bit of Cupids work for him...set the mood with some candlelight and maybe a little red wine...and voila!
+When breeding, one of the best ways to start on the right hoof is to find a good stallion, set him up with a good mare....do a little bit of Cupids work for him...set the mood with some candlelight and maybe a little red wine...and voila!
 You have a foal!
 This whole process is not guaranteed to breed a future champion, it just gives you a better chance at a good youngster than just buying yearlings.
 Of course, like everything in Track King, there's a bit of science behind what makes two horses a "good choice" for breeding, and it may be that at the moment your mare or stallion would be better off racing?
+If you are a member of the Owners Club (See Owners Club) you will also be able to use the Family Tree to explore potential studs and quickly check the traits of their foals.

 OK, so you've brought your stallion and mare together.
 The deed is done.
 After the big occasion, Sire is likely to be a little tired, and Dam, well, she'll be out of racing action for 3-4 weeks, and won't be as focussed on any training as the new life grows within.
 The healthier the mare at the time of birth, the better headstart that the new foal will have in life.
 Similarly, ensuring that you have a vet (or more?) on the payroll at the time of the birth will help the new foal be in as good health as possible.
-And the mare may just need a rest and a bit of vet attention before she contemplates any more babies...
+The Broodmare Paddock Specialist Facility may help the process run a little more smoothly - but regardless, the mare may just need a rest and a bit of vet attention after the foaling, before she contemplates any more babies...

 Now here's where the mystery comes about.
 Horses in the Track King world seem to have invented some sort of magical growth formula for their young.
 After their incredibly short pregnancy, the foal emerges from the Dam and *pooof*!
 It's suddenly 2 years old!
 That's probably a good thing, because horses can't race in Class League Races in Track King until they are 3 years old...so you won't have to wait too long to try out your new little prodigy on the track!